 - Form 1095-A, Covered California Statement: Covered California sends this form to individuals who enrolled in coverage with Covered California (except for individuals who enrolled in a minimum coverage/catastrophic plan.
 These individuals will receive a Form 1095-B or 1095-C directly from their health insurance company).

-- Form 1095-B, Health Coverage.
-Health insurance companies outside of Covered California and agencies such as Medi-Cal send this form to individuals they cover, with information about who was covered and when.
+- Form 1095-B, Health Coverage: Health insurance companies outside of Covered California and programs such as Medi-Cal send this form to individuals they cover, with information about who was covered and when.